rahuln2002/Sign-Language-Recognition-using-LSTM-model/README.md

 ![Screenshot 2023-12-10 195007](https://github.com/rahuln2002/Sign-Language-Recognition-using-LSTM-model/assets/99525324/9630fff4-609b-44eb-a42f-bfba33ecc460)

 ### ResNet
-The ResNet model is trained on a "model_4" model with 75 layers and 2 dense layers.
+The ResNet model is trained on a "model" model with 75 layers and 2 dense layers.
 The model is compiled with the ‘Adam’ optimizer, ‘categorical_crossentropy’ loss, and ‘accuracy’ metrics.

 ![Screenshot 2023-12-09 163200](https://github.com/rahuln2002/Sign-Language-Recognition-using-LSTM-model/assets/99525324/1a1d80d3-7f6d-4bd7-9946-9a2d71ff7054)